There's no doubt about it, good diabetes care takes a team.

 All of your doctors have the same goal: to help you manage your diabetes.
 So don't hesitate to ask for help when you need it.

 Advocating for yourself involves taking an active role and collaborating with your healthcare team.
 Let them know your successes, concerns and struggles.
-The more you speak up, the better you and your team can tailor your diabetes management.
+The more you speak up, the better you and your team can tailor your diabetes nutrition management.

 It is also important to seek out the emotional support you need.
 You can get support from family and friends but also through a diabetes support group.
 Check with your diabetes care team, local hospital or your local American Diabetes Association office to find one.